darkhaniop/pve-multiexec/README.md

 Higher priority:

-* Implement the invocations endpoint, this is a more generic approach compared to the previous `drop_caches`, single command.
+* [x] Implement the invocations endpoint, this is a more generic approach compared to the previous `drop_caches`, single command.
-* Implement aggregate memory consumption info endpoint.
+* [ ] Implement aggregate memory consumption info endpoint.
-* Sanitize the list of VMs based on running states of the VMs (not guaranteed to be accurate, because fetching VM states and posting `drop_caches` cannot be done atomically, but allow not sending requests to VMs that are known to be offline or missing).
+* [ ] Sanitize the list of VMs based on running states of the VMs (not guaranteed to be accurate, because fetching VM states and posting `drop_caches` cannot be done atomically, but allow not sending requests to VMs that are known to be offline or missing).

 Lower priority:

-* Implement more flexible filtering methods for VM selection.
+* [ ] Implement more flexible filtering methods for VM selection.
-* Implement custom commands (e.g., view system info)
+* [x] Implement custom commands (e.g., view system info). `pve-multiexec` is now more generic.
-* **done** Run 2-3 workers, so that `drop_caches` POST requests can be sent in parallel.
+* [x] Run 2-3 workers, so that `drop_caches` POST requests can be sent in parallel.
-* Rate-limit calls to the upstream server with `cachetools`.
+* [ ] Rate-limit calls to the upstream server with `cachetools`.
-* Add the CLI script
+* [ ] Add the CLI script
-* Add CLI params to set
+* [ ] Add CLI params to set
-    * the number of workers
+    * [ ] the number of workers
-    * the usual host and port
+    * [ ] the usual host and port
-    * cache TTL
+    * [ ] cache TTL
     * etc.

 Superseded: